 As the wars in Iraq and Afghanistan wound down, YRF expanded its focus to the long-term needs of our nation’s injured veterans.
 In 2011, YRF’s Ambassador Program boosted the effort to recruit volunteers around the country, who help the injured rebuild their lives after they return to their hometowns.

 In addition, YRF and a corps of military veterans now working on Wall Street initiated Volunteer Lawyers for Veterans.
-This dedicated group of expert volunteers provide free legal service and guidance to veterans.
+This dedicated group of expert volunteers provides free legal service and guidance to veterans.

 During the merger and move of Walter Reed Army Medical Center and Bethesda Naval Hospital, YRF was invited to serve as one of only four go-to service providers.
 The others were the Red Cross, USO, and Operation Homefront, all much larger charities.
 We’re in good company!